RandalTeng/docker/README.md

 /var/www/html      -- the project floder<br>

 # NOTICE
-- You should create a `.env` file in this directory to set docker compose ENV
+- You should create a `/PATH/TO/ROOT/.env` file in this directory to set docker compose ENV

 Demo of the env file:
 ``` docker